unizdmate/test_ag/README.md

 # React Native User Management Application

-This React Native application was developed for managing users.
+This React Native application was developed for managing users as per test assignment.
 It is currently configured to run exclusively on iOS devices.
 The application utilizes the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) to fetch and manage user data.

 ## Prerequisites